SolarFramework/SolARUnityClientHololens2/README.md

 SolARUnityClientHololens2 is a Unity project containing the following elements:
 * A Unity prefab that encapsulates all the logic responsible for fetching from the Hololens 2 all the data required by the SolAR relocalization and mapping service as well as the logic to call those services.
 * 2 sample scenes that demontrate how to use this prefab to create AR application that rely on SolAR cloud services.
-On debug scene, which can display the data retrieved from the sensors, and one sample scene which offer a much cleaner and simple interface.
+One debug scene, which can display the data retrieved from the sensors, and one sample scene which offer a much cleaner and simple interface.
 Only the latter is meant to be shipped in project releases.

 ## Architecture overview

 This client is based on a SolAR Unity native plugin which is responsible of getting the sensor data from the device.
 This plugin also provides a C# binding that enables it to be used from a Unity app scripts.

 Once these data are retrieved, the SolAR services are called.
-This feature relies on [gRPC](https://grpc.io/).
+The communication relies on [gRPC](https://grpc.io/).

 ![Architecture](doc/res/architecture-client/architecture-client.PNG)